The Department works in conjunction with statutory bodies.

 The mission of the VCAA is to provide high quality curriculum, assessment and reporting that promotes individual lifelong learning.

 The VCAA provides curriculum and assessment programs for all students in Victoria.

 Victorian Institute of Teaching

-The Victorian Institute of Teaching is a statutory authority for the regulation and promotion of the teaching profession in Victoria.
+Victorian Institute of Teaching is a statutory authority for the regulation of the teaching profession in Victoria.

-It registers teachers working in Victorian government, Catholic and independent schools.
+It registers teachers working in Victorian government, Catholic and independent schools and early childhood services.

-Like other professions occupying positions of trust and responsibility, teachers are required to be registered by the Institute before they can teach in Victorian schools.
+Like other professions occupying positions of trust and responsibility, teachers are required to be registered by the Institute before they can teach in Victoria.

-The Institute is governed by a twenty member Council, the majority of whom are practising teachers from government, Catholic and independent schools.
+The Institute is governed by a 12 member Council, the majority of whom are practising teachers from government, Catholic and independent schools.